 - c) Responsibilities: The responsibilities of the Committee include the following: - i.
 To review and recommend for approval to the Board of Directors, the Prevention Manual, as well as its updates or, if there are no updates within a period of twelve months, to certify such situation. - ii.
-To review and recommend for approval to the Board of Directors the methodology, risk matrix. - iii.
-Evaluate the transactional monitoring and the generation of alerts. - iv.
-Review the implementation of the Annual Compliance Program, as well as the internal Compliance controls. - v.
-Review and approve changes in the requirements for customer, employee, supplier and counterparty engagement processes in general. - vi.
-Review the risk and audit report regarding compliance and action plans, to strengthen possible weaknesses or points for improvement.
+To review and recommend for approval to the Board of Directors the methodology of Client Risk Matrix. - iii.
+To evaluate the transactional monitoring and the generation of alerts. - iv.
+To review the implementation of the Annual Compliance Program approved by the Board of Directors, included The Annual Training Program and the Budget, as well as the internal Compliance controls for the due compliance management. - v.
+To review and approve changes in the requirements for clients, employee, supplier and counterparty engagement processes in general. - vi.
+To review the reports issued by the control units of the bank, internal and external auditors and regulators regarding compliance and follow up action plans defined, to rectify possible vulnerabilities or points for improvement.